-The Scottish COVID-19 Inquiry is independent, and it is for the Chair to decide on procedure and conduct.
-By law, the Chair must act with fairness when making decisions about procedure and conduct, and with regard to the need to avoid any unnecessary cost.
+The Scottish COVID-19 Inquiry is independent from government, and it is for the Chair to decide the Inquiry's procedure and conduct, with regard to the need to avoid any unnecessary cost.

-The procedure the Inquiry will follow has to take into account the context of the Inquiry.
-In 2020 it was estimated that there were 5.5 million people living in Scotland.
-Everybody in Scotland was affected by the strategic response to the pandemic.
-For the Inquiry to carry out its functions within a reasonable time, we will focus on our key aim of reporting on lessons learned.
-There needs to be a balance between carrying out a rigorous investigation and reporting so that lessons learned are available as soon as possible.
+In 2020 it was estimated there were 5.5 million people living in Scotland.
+Everybody in Scotland was affected by the strategic response to the COVID-19 pandemic.
+For the Inquiry to conduct its functions within a reasonable period, it will focus on its key aim of reporting on lessons learned.
+There must be a balance between conducting a rigorous investigation and reporting so that lessons learned are available as soon as possible.

-It is not possible to give details of all of the procedure which will be followed during the lifetime of an Inquiry at its outset.
-We are embarking on a process of investigation, and as we learn more our procedures are likely to adapt.
-But we can give the following information.
+It is not possible to give full details of the procedure which will be followed during the lifetime of an inquiry at its outset because it is likely to evolve and adapt.